opendatainitiative/opendatainitiative.github.io/app/blog/posts/2025-20-19-cancellations-so-far.md

+---
+title: "Cancellations So Far"
+date: 2025-02-19 08:00:00 -0800
+author: "Sean Roberts"
+image:
+description: "This is a table of every individual cancellation, funding freeze, or recovery action we could identify from public documents and news reports for 2025.
+May be missing DOGE reported data. "
+---

-Below is the fully expanded table including every individual cancellation, funding freeze, or recovery action we could identify from public documents and news reports for 2025.
-New rows that capture additional—and smaller—cancellations or program terminations are appended at the bottom.
+This is a table of every individual cancellation, funding freeze, or recovery action we could identify from public documents and news reports for 2025.
+May be missing DOGE reported data.

 | Program/Grant/Contract                                                                  | Federal Agency (or Agencies)                                                      | Cancellation / Action Date      | Amount Cancelled / Impact      | Description / Purpose                                                                                                                                                  | Notes / Reference                                                                                                                                                                                                              |
 |-----------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------|---------------------------------|-------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|